jakekara/ct-election-runner/README.md

 ## Library

-You can learn more about the library functions just by reading the cli tool code.
+You can learn more about the library functions by reading the cli tool code.
 Here are the basics.

 The downloader is for downloadin raw JSON files from the API.
 The parser is for converting these JSON files to CSVs.
 The JSON files contain a lot more data than